VPS13B: Function

 Proteins produced from the VPS13B gene are part of the Golgi apparatus.
 They are also responsible for sorting and transporting of proteins inside of the cell.
 The VPS13B protein is important because it plays an important role in the function of normal growth, the development of neurons, and the development of adipocytes.
 This protein may also play a role in the development of the function for eyes, the hematological system, and the central nervous system; and in the storage and distribution of fats in the body.
-The VPS13B is found at locus 8q22.2.
+VPS13B is found at locus 8q22.2.
 This means that the VPS13B gene is located on chromosome 8 at position 22.2 on the long q arm at 8q22.2.
 The VPS13B protein is composed of 4,022 amino acids and might have a total of ten trans-membrane domains and a complex pattern of functional motifs.

 Presently, the VPS13B gene is recognized as a protein-coding gene that produces the VPS13B protein.
 The VPS13B protein has been associated with the Golgi apparatus and intracellular processes such as protein modification, protein organization, and protein distribution.
 It has also been speculated that the VPS13B protein may influence the development of certain somatic cells and body systems, and may be involved in the storing and allocation of fats in humans.

 Mutations in the VPS13B gene can result in the abnormal function of the VPS13B protein.
 Mutations within the gene have been linked as a potential factor in Cohen syndrome and autism.
 In Cohen syndrome, it is thought that deletion mutations in the gene alter the shape of the VPS13B protein, resulting in a shorter, nonfunctioning protein.
 Altered VPS13B protein is then unable to function properly due to these genetic changes, thus resulting in an obstruction of regular processes.
 Studies have also linked mutations in the VPS13B gene to osteoporosis.
 An association between an increase of the VPS13B copy number variants and a lower bone mineral density in adults has been found.
 Still, the normal, definitive function of the VPS13B gene is unknown, as are the specific implications of its mutated forms.